dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

-## How to help with Oce translations
+## Helping me with the translation effort

 At the moment, Oce works in English, with some support for Spanish and French, and just a few test words for Mandarin.
 (For Mandarine, be sure to specify your PDF plot device as e.g. ``pdf(..., family="BG1")`` so that proper fonts will be loaded.)